Q. What type of marketing do you think is the most beneficial for small businesses?

 Is there a segment of the market that would value the things that differentiate my product or service and is it large enough to support my business?
 If the segment that values what you are offering isn’t large enough to support your business, return to the first question, you need to find a new answer.
 If your target segment is sufficiently large, it’s time to determine how best to deliver your message.

 What is the most cost effective way to reach this segment with the message that my product or service is different?
 There are a large number of options to consider.
 In sorting through them, remember that cost effectiveness is, in part, a function of the mechanism you use to deliver the message.
-It is also a function of the effectiveness of the message itself.
+It also is a function of the effectiveness of the message itself.
 Is a message that is delivered via one medium more believable than the same message delivered through a different medium?
-Is your creative attention grabbing and believable?
+Is your creative attention-grabbing and believable?
 You’ll have to assess all of these things to determine the best way to deliver your message to your target market.

 Once you have determined the message you want to deliver, to whom you would like to deliver it and how you will deliver it, test and learn.
 Develop a test that is as inexpensive as possible, but sufficiently large to allow you to read the results.
 If it appears to be working (e.g., netting you more revenue than cost), roll it out on a larger scale.
 If it doesn’t work, revisit the questions and try again.
 Don’t be surprised if it takes multiple iterations to identify the most effective marketing mix for your business.